 There are many exciting ways to spend a family day out in the Borders.
-We have highlighted a number of activities and places to visit from A Deer Park to Local Glass Works and adventure playgrounds.
+We have highlighted a number of activities and places to visit from Parks to Local Glass Works and Whisky Distilleries.

 The Scottish Borders are also full of interesting historic buildings and places to visit.